|

 has been recently appointed as the Director of HK PolyU

-play the important role as a leader.
-Professional: Prof. Zhang is a Fellow of the Australian Computer
+Shenzhen Researchh Institute.
+He plays the important role as a leader.
+Professional: Prof. Zhang is a Fellow of the Institute of

-between 2006 and 2014.
-He has been serving as an Associate Editor for
+Engineering, and Management between 2006 and 2014.
+He has been serving as an

-international journals, including IEEE Transactions on Knowledge and Data
+Associate Editor for international journals, including IEEE Transactions on

-Engineering from 2005 to 2008; and he served as General Chair for a
+Knowledge and Data Engineering from 2005 to 2008; and he served as General

-and he has been elected as the Chairman of IEEE Computer Society Technical
+has been elected as the Chairman of IEEE Computer Society Technical Committee

 has been invited to be the judge of IJCAI award committee from 2021 to 2023